phueb/TrainDSMs/README.md

 The function takes as input a dictionary representing the parameters of the experiment.
 To run the default configuration, pass `two_process_nlp.params.param2default` to `two_process_nlp.job.main()`.

-The code is designed to run on several machines in parallel, using [LudwigCluster](https://github.com/phueb/LudwigCluster), a command line interface for submitting Python jobs to machines owned by the [UIUC Learning & Language Lab](http://learninglanguagelab.org/).
+The code is designed to run on several machines in parallel, using [Ludwig](https://github.com/phueb/Ludwig), a command line interface for submitting Python jobs to machines owned by the [UIUC Learning & Language Lab](http://learninglanguagelab.org/).
-To use `LudwigCluster`, you must be a member of the lab.
+To use `Ludwig`, you must be a member of the lab.

 ## Process-1 Word-Embedding Architectures